ARoS-NCSU/Mussel-3DImager/README.md

 2. 3/16" thick foam baord to construct base plate
 3. Printed 3D parts, located in the 3D Parts folder

 Construct the base plate by cutting a 1ft diameter circle out of the foam board.
 Create the rim for the plate by cutting out a 3.5in by 3ft rectangle.
 Score it with a blade to allow it to form a ring as seen in the image below.
+Attach the Dis+Base+Bottom part to the bottom of the plate and the Disc+Base+Top file on top of the plate, and secure them together with screws.
+Glue the arm of the Servo motor to the center of the Dis+Base+Bottom part. place the servo into the slot in the Base+Part+1 part.

+The Base+Part+1 and Base+Part+2 should be secured to a surface using tape or clamps when running, as they will topple over if not secured.

+ESP32 Mount Instructions:

+Super glue the ESP32+-+Joint+Attachment to the back of the ESP32+-+Mount.
+The PVC+Suport+with+Connector should fit snugly into the gap of the ESP32+-+Joint+Attachment.
+Use a screw and a nut to keep it in place.
+The ESP32 Mount should be able to rotate tightly.
+Attach it to the PVC pipe, using zip ties to keep it secure.

 ## Mussel 3D reconstruction: